tjmaher/gauge-selenium-ruby-first-draft/README.md

 This project focuses on understanding the Gauge framework, not selenium-ruby.
 Both the Ruby code and the Selenium formatting are left as minimalist and unstructured as possible, hacked together quickly to get it up and running.

 ## Running this example
-The tests are run on Chrome by default.
+The tests are run on Headless Chrome by default.

 ### Prerequisites